Book A Call

 10. Do you have any questions for us?

-“Tell Us About Yourself” isn’t an invitation for your résumé—it’s a doorway into understanding why you are the messenger for this idea.
+“Tell Us About Yourself” isn’t an invitation for your resumé, it’s a doorway into understanding why you are the messenger for this idea.
 Share something personal that connects to the work you do and explains why you’re uniquely positioned to deliver this talk.

-When they ask “Why Are You Passionate About This Topic?” they’re digging for motivation.
+When they ask “Why Are You Passionate About This Topic?” they’re might be digging for motivation.
 Strong answers reveal why this idea matters to you, how it allows you to reach or help others, and how it aligns with what you want to give to the world.

 With “What Experience Do You Have in Public Speaking?” honesty is the only approach.
-TEDx doesn’t want polished keynote speakers bringing recycled material—they want communicators who can express real ideas with clarity.
+TEDx doesn’t want polished keynote speakers bringing recycled material, they want communicators who can express real ideas with clarity.
 Being newer to speaking can actually work to your advantage if your message is strong.

 “Was This Talk Written Just for TEDx?” has one correct answer: yes.
 TEDx talks are idea-focused and crafted specifically for this format.
 Anything else signals misalignment.